 “What do you…?”

 Gwenog Jones met Ginny’s eyes and nodded.
 “Yes,” she said.
 “Perhaps we should have started with that.
-We’re here to offer you the spot as a Chaser for Holyhead Harpies.”
+We’re because we would like you to be the new Chaser of the Holyhead Harpies.”

 Ginny couldn’t stop the loud shout of joy for slipping out of her mouth as threw herself forward to hug her old childhood hero.
 Gwenog was stiff in her embrace, and Ginny blushed as she let go of her and turned to Weinhold, who smiled widely at her cheerful reaction.